2 Funding and Support for Libraries

 Sometimes library workers may be able to influence budget decisions by using data to support their claims.
 In order to be ready to make an argument about the library budget, library leaders often collect relevant data.
 For example, in addition to the reports that library techs can generate from their Library Management System software to show how many books are being checked out and how many people have a library card, etc., many library techs also are responsible for keeping track of the types of questions they are answering and the types of requests they are getting from patrons.
 These data often become part of a library leader’s proposal to their larger organization to protect or grow their budget in order to meet the needs of patrons that are revealed through the data.

 Alysa Hernandez, an academic library assistant, described how she keeps track of the textbooks that students check out from the library each month.
 Since the university does not provide textbooks to students, students have to buy their own textbooks, which can be extremely expensive.
 The textbooks that students check out from the library often save the student hundreds of dollars.
 Academic libraries pay staff to process the textbooks, circulate them, and track how much they are used because the library wants to support students’ success and save them money.
 The textbooks themselves are often purchased with funds from the student government, which come from fees that students pay, or from money donations that the university or college foundation has gotten, or from profit-sharing contracts between the college and the campus bookstore.
 So, the textbooks themselves are usually not purchased with library funds, but some libraries do use part of their own collection budget to purchase key textbooks.
-This depends on the library’s own policies.
-The academic library assistant who tracks the number of times that textbooks are checked out at her library each month then uses those data to calculate an approximate total of the money that students saved by using the reserve textbooks.
+By tracking the number of times that textbooks are checked out at her library each month, Alysa can use those data to calculate an approximate total of the money that students saved by using the reserve textbooks.
 The total money saved makes a great impression on the people who provide textbooks or money donations for the library, so the data that the library assistant gathers can have a direct effect on future funding.

 Other data that the library collects are less clearly connected with future funding requests, but are still considered part of making the case for support for the library.
 But keeping library statistics does come at a cost.
 As Octavio Hernandez, a Library Specialist II at North Central University, described, “it’s a bummer to know that those statistics are super important to justify library staff pay and benefits and things like that.
 But, in order to be efficient, a lot of things that I do, I just do without documenting them and keeping the statistics that in an ideal world we have for budgets.”
 Lora Diaz, a Library Media Technician III at a high school, explained that she stopped collecting some statistics, like how many students entered the library during the day, because it was clear that these data were not being used to make decisions about anything, including the budget, but she carefully keeps and analyzes circulation statistics.
 Circulation has increased since she eliminated fines and started a policy of automatically renewing students’ books throughout the school year.
 She explained, “I’m hoping that [data showing increased circulation] will lead to an increase in our budget.
 But I can’t see any increases in budget happening anytime soon.”